AmirMohammad2003/AmirMohammad2003/README.md

   <h5>A CS student in Iran</h5>
 </div>

-- 🌱 I’m currently Rust.
+- 🌱 I’m currently learning Rust.
 <!--

 Here are some ideas to get you started: